beejsbj/pssst-css/README.md

 Working on [a page with some examples](https://pssst-css.surge.sh/examples.html), but we don't want to complicate the base idea... so, we will see.

-That's all for now.

-Take this all very seriously.
-Put your shrieks and grunts into issue form.